demisx/demisx.github.io/_posts/2014-01-13-improve-code-highlighting-in-jekyll.md

 For now, I am sticking with built-in highlighter (Option 1) with GitHub gists being my fall-back option if things go south.

-##### Forward looking statements
+##### My environment

-The solutions given in this posts were modestly tested on Jekyll v1.4.2 and may not cover all edge cases.
-They have not been tested on some older browsers that didn't bother to properly follow CSS standards at the time.
+Modestly tested on Jekyll v1.4.3 and may not cover all edge cases.
+Not been tested on some older browsers that didn't bother to properly follow CSS standards at the time.